 Your professional resume should list your education and professional achievements.
 Include your computing skills.
 The resume should be uploaded in the online application.

-The GMAT or GRE test score submission is Optional* for MS in Accounting (MSA) applicants who have earned a non-business undergraduate degree from an accredited college or university with an overall undergraduate GPA of 3.3 or better and meet the following criteria:
+The GMAT test score submission is Optional* for MSA (master’s in accounting) applicants who have earned an undergraduate degree from an accredited U.S. college or university with an overall undergraduate GPA of 3.3 or better and meet the following criteria:

 Applicants choosing not to submit test scores will receive one of three responses from the admissions committee –

-- Request from the Admissions Committee for a GMAT or GRE test score submission
+Request from the Admissions Committee for a GMAT test score submission

-* “OPTIONAL” means it is at the discretion of the applicant whether they feel a GMAT or GRE test score submission strengthens their application.
+* “OPTIONAL” means it is at the discretion of the applicant whether they feel a GMAT test score submission strengthens their application.